Colorado wildfire destroys 3 homes as flames menace US West

 Lewis, 44, and his extended family planned to spend the Fourth of July at the property in a narrow canyon near a river but instead nervously watched social media for updates from the Salt Lake City suburb of Magna.

-The cabin is among more than 200 evacuated homes in the mountain area, and the family hasn't been able to go back since Monday, he said.
+More than 1,100 people have been evacuated in the mountain area, and the family hasn't been able to go back since Monday, he said.
 It is a frequent family gathering spot and has special sentimental value because his father and uncle both died last year.

 "That's our healing place," Lewis said.

-Associated Press writers Russell Contreras in Albuquerque and Brady McCombs in Salt Lake City contributed to this report.
+Associated Press writers Russell Contreras in Albuquerque, Dan Elliott in Denver, Brady McCombs in Salt Lake City and Olga R. Rodriguez in San Francisco contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.